CodeDeveloper19/Mini-Chat-Room-Web-Application/README.md

 # Mini-Chat-Room-Web-Application

-A little chat room where friends/gamers can talk about things they love
+A little chat room where friends/gamers can talk about things they love.
+Developed by Me, Okoli Akachukwu.